 Dolphin Necklace, Dolphin Plant, Flying Dolphins, String of Dolphins

-Curio peregrinus, Curio x peregrinus, Senecio x peregrinus, Dendrophorbium peregrinum
+Curio x peregrinus, Kleinia peregrina, Senecio x peregrinus

-Senecio peregrinus is a beautiful, succulent plant up to 6 inches (15 cm) tall with leaves that look like tiny, little dolphins jumping out of the waves.
-As they grow, they are becoming more and more similar, perfecting themselves as an impressive potted plant.
+Senecio 'Hippogriff', also known as Curio x peregrinus or Senecio x peregrinus, is a beautiful succulent plant with leaves that look like tiny, little dolphins jumping out of the waves.
+It grows up to 6 inches (15 cm) tall.
+As the leaves grow, they become more and more similar, perfecting themselves as an impressive potted plant.
 Flowers are small, white, and form tightly compacted puffballs.
 They appear in the fall.
 Each bloom has a halo of deep red to golden yellow filaments.

 USDA hardiness zone 9b to 11b: from 25 °F (−3.9 °C) to 50 °F (+10 °C).